-Today, The Orangutan Project is a dynamic, fast-growing and successful not-for-profit organisation that supports a wide range of critical projects that address the holistic problem facing remaining fragmented orangutan populations - including fighting deforestation and habitat loss at the highest level.
+Today, Wildlife Conservation International is a dynamic, fast-growing and successful not-for-profit organisation that supports a wide range of critical projects that address the holistic problem facing remaining fragmented populations of Critically Endangered species - including fighting deforestation and habitat loss at the highest level.

-The projects funded by The Orangutan Project not only include direct orangutan conservation, such as orangutan rescue, rehabilitation and release programs, but also forest habitat protection and regeneration, education, research and local community partnerships.
-Tying funding into direct outcomes for the species has enabled The Orangutan Project to partner with the majority of orangutan conservation projects operating on the ground today in Borneo and Sumatra.
+The projects funded by Wildlife Conservation International not only include direct species conservation, but also forest habitat protection and regeneration, education, research and local community partnerships.
+Tying funding into direct outcomes for species has enabled Wildlife Conservation International to partner with the majority ofconservation projects operating on the ground today in Borneo and Sumatra.

 This has greatly increased overall efficiency and transparency in saving the species as a whole, bringing together the key players and groups who are working tirelessly on the ground to ensure the species’ survival.

-The long-term growth and sustainability of The Orangutan Project has been made possible only by the loyal support of our individual donors, many of whom have supported the organisation each year since inception.
+The long-term growth and sustainability of Wildlife Conservation International has been made possible only by the loyal support of our individual donors, many of whom have supported the organisation each year since inception.

-Through orangutan ‘adoptions’, regular donations and critical appeals, the organisation has been able to achieve more for the species than any other orangutan conservation group.
-The ongoing support from our individual donors is imperative for the organisation to reach our goal of increasing the number of wild orangutans under The Orangutan Project’s permanent protection to 8,000, to ensure sufficient numbers of each orangutan species/subspecies survive indefinitely.
+Through tiger, orangutan and elephant ‘adoptions’, regular donations and critical appeals, the organisation has been able to achieve more for the species than any other orangutan conservation group.
+The ongoing support from our individual donors is imperative for the organisation to reach our goal of increasing the number of wild orangutans under Wildlife Conservation International’s permanent protection to 8,000, to ensure sufficient numbers of each orangutan species/subspecies survive indefinitely.

-Since its formation in 1998, The Orangutan Project has contributed more than $8,700,000 directly into orangutan conservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent, with 100% of all donations and orangutan adoptions monies raised going straight into the field.
-Overall administration costs are funded via non tax-deductible fundraising activities.
+Since its formation in 1998, The Orangutan Project has contributed more than AUD$31 million directly into orangutan conservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent.

 For more information about our achievements, fundraising and distributions of funds visit our latest annual report.

-For our most recent financial year (2016-2017) The Orangutan Project commissioned Walker Wayland to perform the audit.
+For our most recent financial year (2022-2023) Wildlife Conservation International commissioned SW Audit to perform the audit.

-The objectives of the The Orangutan Project have many flow-on effects that both protect other critically endangered species, such as the Sumatran tiger, elephant and rhino, as well as indigenous communities and the remaining rainforest in Borneo and Sumatra.
+The objectives of the International Tiger Project have many flow-on effects that both protect other critically endangered species, such as the orangutan, Sumatran elephant and rhino, as well as indigenous communities and the remaining rainforest in Borneo and Sumatra.